Changes to Internet Banking - Frequently asked questions

 To make sure you’re ready for the extra security checks, there are a few things you can do:

 - Check and update your phone number.
-We need your number to text a passcode to your mobile, or call your landline.
-You can do this through your Internet Banking, by coming to see us in branch or by calling us.
+We need your number to text a passcode to your mobile, or call your telephone.
+You can do this through your Currency Internet Banking, by calling us or by speaking to your relationship manager should you have one.

-Will I be able to make a payment if I don’t have a mobile phone?
+6. Will I be able to complete my transaction if I don’t have a mobile phone?

 There are other options to verify your payment.
 If you don’t have access to a mobile phone, you can use a landline or a work number should we hold this on file.
 You can check the numbers we hold for you on file via your Currency Internet Banking or by giving us a call.

 If you’re in an area with bad signal or network coverage, you can verify yourself in other ways.